 Reduce the Risk of Contracting Bronchitis

 See your healthcare provider if you have a cough that produces blood; a fever that is greater than 102 degrees F; a fever that lasts more than five days; and/or a cold that lingers more than two to three weeks.
-Book your appointment online to schedule a visit with a CareMount Medical primary care provider or visit one or our eight urgent care locations.
+Book your appointment online to schedule a visit with a CareMount Medical primary care provider or visit one or our seven urgent care locations.